jhigginbotham64/Starlight.jl/README.md

 # Starlight

-My garden/playground for Julia and computer graphics.

-Currently just a simple ray tracing module.
-Planning to expand it into a full game engine with ray tracing as a submodule (which will probably need to be completely rewritten).

 ## BUGS
 - [X] csg transforms and bounding boxes are completely broken
 - [X] ring pattern not working on csg cylinder